Right Triangle Calculator

 We have seen already that calculating the area of a right angle triangle is very easy with the right triangle calculator.
 At Omni Calculators, we have a calculator specifically designed for that purpose as well: area of a right triangle calculator.
 There is even one for the adventurous amongst you that would like to calculate the area of any triangle: area of a triangle calculator.
 Let's now see a bit more in-depth how to calculate areas of right triangles.

 The method for finding the area of a right triangle is quite simple.
-All that you need are lengths of the base and the height.
+All that you need are the lengths of the base and the height.
 In a right triangle, the base and the height are the two sides which form the right angle.
-Thus, the formula is:
+Since multiplying these to values together would give the area of the corresponding rectangle, and the triangle is half of that, the formula is:

 area = (1/2)base * height.